2xNineFive/DigitalCrafts-Legacy-Repo/javascript/data/101/notes.md

-I also learned that tildes can create a code bit and a code block in .md
+I also learned that tildes can create a code bit and a code block in `.md` files.